kyesh/on-target-analysis-for-ynab/docs/SETUP_GUIDE.md

-# YNAB Off-Target Assignment Analysis - Setup Guide
+# On Target Analysis for YNAB - Setup Guide

 ## Prerequisites